 You know those meals that take you right back to your childhood?
 Those dishes with their scents and flavours reminiscent of happy moments with your family gathered around the dining table, joking with your grandfather, giving your little brother grumpy looks because he’s just eaten the last meatball and you really wanted it, helping with the washing up afterwards?

 This is one of those recipes for me.

-You could freeze the browned meatballs (just make sure they’re cooked through first) with the sauce at this stage, defrosting and baking in the oven at a later date.
+You could freeze the browned meatballs (make sure they’re cooked through first) with the sauce at this stage, defrosting and baking in the oven later.

 Despite its high sugar content, these sweet and sour meatballs are really quite savoury.
-The vinegar and dry mustard powder counteract the sweetness of the brown sugar and tomato ketchup (classy ingredient, I know, but it totally works!).
+The vinegar and dry mustard powder counteract the sweetness of the brown sugar and tomato ketchup (a classy ingredient, I know, but it totally works!).

 What recipes bring you back to your childhood?
 Let me know in the comments!

 Requires basic cooking skills and ingredients you most likely already have in your kitchen.

 Requires more experience, preparation and/or cooking time.
 You may have to source special ingredients.